openlawteam/tribute-contracts/website/docs/tutorial/extensions/HowToCreateAnExtension.md

   - onlyAdapter
   - hasExtensionAccess

-After implemeting the functions that your extension will expose, and setting the correct guards, names, and conventions you should have, at this state, an extension code similar to the following example:
+After creating the functions that your extension will expose, and setting the correct guards, names, and conventions you should have, at this state, an extension code similar to the following example:

 ```solidity
 contract MyExtension is DaoConstants, IExtension {